k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Logic, Interpretations, and Drawings of Graphs

-\begin{theorem} Let $\ca C$ be the class of planar graphs and $\ca D$ be a weakly sparse graph class.
-Then $\ca D$ is transducible from~$\ca C$, if and only if there exists $k\in\mathbb N$ such that every graph of~$\ca D$ has a $k$-fold $k$-clustered fan-crossing drawing in the plane after deleting at most $k$ of~its~vertices. \end{theorem}
+\begin{theorem} Let $\Sigma$ be a surface, $\ca C$ be the class of graphs embeddable in $\Sigma$ and $\ca D$ be a weakly sparse graph class.
+Then $\ca D$ is transducible from~$\ca C$, if and only if there exists $k\in\mathbb N$ such that every graph of~$\ca D$ has a monotone $k$-fold $k$-clustered fan-crossing drawing in $\Sigma$ after deleting at most $k$ of~its~vertices. \end{theorem}

-Since any $k$-fold $k$-clustered fan-crossing drawing of a graph $G$ is trivially $(\Delta(G)\cdot k^2)$-planar, we also have the following corollary interesting by itself:
+Note that any $k$-fold $k$-clustered fan-crossing drawing of a graph $G\in\ca D$ is trivially a $(\Delta(G)\cdot k^2)$-crossing drawing in the same surface, and that deleting some $k$ vertices from $G$ is in this context equivalent to deleting the at most $\Delta(G)\cdot k$ edges incident to them.
+Therefore, we also have the following corollary of \Cref{thm:kfanchar} interesting by itself:

-\begin{corollary} Let $\ca C$ be the class of planar graphs and $\ca D$ be a graph class of bounded maximum degree.
-Then $\ca D$ is transducible from~$\ca C$, if and only if there exists $k\in\mathbb N$ such that every graph of~$\ca D$ is $k$-planar after deleting at most $k$ of its edges. \end{corollary}
+\begin{corollary} Let $\Sigma$ be a surface, $\ca C$ be the class of graphs embeddable in $\Sigma$ and $\ca D$ be a graph class of bounded maximum degree.
+Then $\ca D$ is transducible from~$\ca C$, if and only if there exists $k'\in\mathbb N$ such that every graph of~$\ca D$ has a $k'$-crossing drawing in $\Sigma$ after deleting at most $k'$ of its edges. \end{corollary}

-\begin{remark} If the `target' class $\ca D$ has the \emph{duplication property}, that is with each $H\in\ca D$ there is $H'\in\ca D$ such that $H'$ contains two disjoint copies of $H$ as an induced subgraph, then the part `after deleting at most $k$ of its vertices/edges' can be safely removed from both \Cref{thm:kfanchar} and \Cref{cor:kplanchar}.
-(This is weaker than being closed on disjoint unions.) \end{remark}
+One can also get a simpler and a bit stronger formulation of these results if an additional property is satisfied by the class~$\ca D$. \begin{remark} If the `target' class $\ca D$ has the \emph{duplication property}, that is with each $H\in\ca D$ there is $H'\in\ca D$ such that $H'$ contains two disjoint copies of $H$ as an induced subgraph, then the part `after deleting at most $k$ of its vertices/edges' can be safely removed from both \Cref{thm:kfanchar} and \Cref{cor:kplanchar}. \end{remark} Note that the duplication property is slightly weaker than being closed under disjoint unions, and it is satisfied, e.g., by the classes of grids and of 3D grids.